YousefSamm/my_isaaclab_ws/README.md

 # My Isaac Lab Workspace

-This is an external Isaac Lab workspace that depends on the main Isaac Lab repository.
+This is an external Isaac Lab workspace that depends on the main Isaac Lab repository: https://github.com/isaac-sim/IsaacLab.git

 It was created to develop and train a locomotion controller using Reinforcement Learning with RSL-RL.
 The project follows the manager-based workflow from Isaac Lab to organize tasks, configurations, and training pipelines.